Apple banana smoothie made with tea creates a delicious and healthy twist. The tea adds an extra nutritional element.

 Smoothies are a great way to consume healthy foods you normally wouldn't eat.
-Blend them together for a nice smooth texture and before you know it you're getting your fresh fruit and protein all in one glass.
+Blend them for a nice smooth texture, and before you know it, you're getting your fresh fruit and protein all in one glass.

 When a recipe calls for a liquid, you can often replace it with tea.
-In the case of smoothies, they are usually made with milk or juice but you can use tea instead.
-In order to obtain the maximum flavor, the tea may need to be steeped at higher concentrations than would be typical for drinking.
+In smoothies, they are usually made with milk or juice, but you can use tea instead.
+The tea may need to be brewed at higher concentrations to obtain the maximum flavor than would be typical for drinking.

 Apple Banana Smoothie

-Brew 6 ounces of black tea - I prefer English Breakfast Tea.
-Chill tea.
+- Brew 6 ounces of black tea - I prefer English Breakfast Tea.
+Chill tea with two ice cubes.

 Apples –Excellent source of dietary fiber and Vitamin C. Apples are low in saturated fat, cholesterol, and sodium.

-Bananas – Good source of dietary fiber, Vitamin C, potassium and manganese, and a very good source of Vitamin B6.
+Bananas – Good source of dietary fiber, Vitamin C, potassium, and manganese, and an excellent source of Vitamin B6.
 Bananas are very low in saturated fat, cholesterol, and sodium.

 Peanut Butter – It is a good source of niacin, magnesium, and protein.
 Peanut butter is very low in cholesterol.